simon-ritchie/apysc/docs_src/source/animation_complete.md

 # AnimationBase class animation_complete interface

-This page will explain the `AnimationBase` class `animation_complete` method interface.
+This page explains the `AnimationBase` class `animation_complete` method interface.

 ## What interface is this?

-The `animation_complete` method will bind a handler will be called when an animation is complete.
+The `animation_complete` method binds a handler that the animation calls when its end.

 The handler's arguments require the event instance (`ap.AnimationEvent`) at the first argument and the options dictionary at the second argument.